wjcarpenter/gvoice-sms-takeout-xml/README.md

 you could edit the HTML files to change the conflicting number to the one you prefer for that contact.
 If you have all of the conflicting numbers in your phone contact records, things will work out without your needing to do anything.
+If you don't have one of those numbers for the contact, then the record will show up as just the phone number and no contact name.

+Why can't we just take care of this?
+Well, the way things are stored on your phone is with separate databases for contacts, messages, and calls.
+We're only updating the messages and calls.
+We're not touching the contacts, so we can't add numbers to them.
+It's the phone numbers in the messages and calls that ties things together.

 Here is an example of this kind of informational message:
 ```